 The Samsung Galaxy S10 Plus comes with a fantastic triple rear camera set-up, which includes a regular camera, a 2x optical telephoto lens and a 123-degree ultra-wide lens.
 It also has a lot of variety in terms of software such as Colour Point which will take your photography skills to the next level.
 This feature allows you to apply a bokeh effect to the background of your shot which emphasises your subject in the foreground.

 This phone has excellent cameras and one of the best OLED screens available on the market.
-Overall, this is a brilliant handset and we would recommend it if you can afford it and you aren't already locked into the Apple ecosystem.
+Overall, this is a brilliant handset and we would recommend the Galaxy S10 Plus if you can afford it and you aren't already locked into the Apple ecosystem.
+Morevoer, buying a refurbished model, will get a lot of value for your money.

 While the camera set-up is great, the cameras on the Huawei P30 Pro are still better by comparison.
 There are also smartphones that have a better battery life available, if this is something that's important to you.
 Furthermore, the Samsung Galaxy S10 Plus is not cheap.
 You should expect to pay upwards of £749 for the 4G version.